aslamfaleel/aslamfaleel/README.md

 ## Hi there 👋
+#### Accountant and Aspiring Data Engineer

 I am Aslam from Canada, an Accountant aspiring to become a Data Engineer.
 I am currently pursuing learning Python and SQL.
 I also enjoy creating business focused dashboards in PowerBI.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=aslamfaleel)](https://github.com/anuraghazra/github-readme-stats)

+### Hi there 👋, my name is Aslam
+#### Accountant and Aspiring Data Engineer
+I am Aslam from Canada, an Accountant aspiring to become a Data Engineer.
+I am currently pursuing learning Python and SQL.
+I also enjoy creating business focused dashboards in PowerBI.

+Skills: Python / SQL / PowerBI

+- 🔭 I’m currently working on this page.

 <!--